backupbrew/switchbrew/Display services.md

 an u64 [AppletResourceUserId](AM%20services.md "wikilink").
 Returns an
 output u64.

+Official user-processes use an ExternalLayerId stored in a global state field if non-zero, otherwise:

+  - When AppletResourceUserId==0,
+    [\#CreateStrayLayer](#CreateStrayLayer "wikilink") is used and the
+    output from that is used for ExternalLayerId.
+  - When AppletResourceUserId\!=0, {unknown cmd} is used and the output from that is used for ExternalLayerId.

 ## CloseLayer

 Takes an input u64.

 ## CreateStrayLayer

 Takes a type-0x6 buffer, an u32, and an u64.
-Returns two output u64s.
+Returns two output u64s,
+first u64 is an ExternalLayerId.

 ## DestroyStrayLayer